msazurestackworkloads/azurestack-gallery/registry/README.md

 ## Solution Pre-requisites

-### Create Self-signed Certificate
+### Create Self-signed Certificate (optional)

-Update certificate information in the "self-signed.ps1" script, and use it to create a new certificate in `pfx` formatand and export it.
+Update certificate information in the "self-signed.ps1" script, and run it to create a new certificate in `pfx` format and and export it.
 If an existing certificate is preferred, use the `Export-PfxCertificate` command instead to export the certificate.

 ```powershell
 Scripts\self-signed.ps1
 ```

-This certificate will be uploaded to a key vault in a following step, and used by the private docker registry vm.
+This certificate will be uploaded to a Key Vault instance in a subsequent step, and used by the private docker registry virtual machine.

-### Create Backend Storage and Key Vault
+### Create Backend Storage Account and Key Vault

-Update the tenant information in the `connect.ps1` script, and usse it to connect to tenant space.
+Update the tenant information in the `connect.ps1` script, and run it to connect to tenant space.

 ```powershell
 Scripts\connect.ps1
 ```

-Update instance, resources, certificate and docker registry user credential information in the "pre-reqs.ps1" script, and use it to create backend storage and key vault.
-The "Certificate URL" and "Certificate thumbprint" from script console output, together with the created storage account and key vault information, will be used in the follow step to create deployment for the private docker registry.
+Update variables instance, resources, certificate and docker registry user credentials information in the "pre-reqs.ps1" script, and run it to create the backend Storage Account and Key Vault instance.
+The "Certificate URL" and "Certificate thumbprint" from the script output, together with the created storage account and Key Vault information, will be used in the subsequent step to deploy the private docker registry.

 ```powershell
 Scripts\pre-reqs.ps1